suit-wg/information-model/draft-ietf-suit-information-model.md

 * One URI
 * A list of URIs
-* A prioritised list or URIs
+* A prioritised list of URIs
 * A list of signed URIs

 This element is OPTIONAL and only needed when the target device does not intrinsically know where to find the payload.